Nationwide Identity Theft Defense Lawyer

 If you have been charged with identity theft, you need to speak with a criminal defense lawyer as soon as possible.
 Investigators will follow the money, and if it leads back to you, a guilty conviction could result in years behind bars in state prison.
 However, there are many federal defense attorneys in California and nationwide skilled at representing those charged with either felony identity theft or misdemeanor identity theft.
-With the help of a skilled identity theft attorney at your side, it is possible that you could see charges dismissed, clear your name and save your reputation, and escape jail time.
+With the help of a skilled identity theft attorney at your side, it is possible that you could see charges dismissed, clear your name, save your reputation, and escape jail time.

 Orange County criminal defense attorney Diane C. Bass has a strong reputation among clients and fellow lawyers as a legal professional who aggressively fights for the rights of defendants accused of fraud crimes and stolen identity.
 Please understand that both state and federal government prosecutors will pursue the harshest criminal charges under the penal code, and you need a lawyer who will fight just as hard to protect your rights.

 If you have been charged, contact the Law Office of Diane C. Bass to schedule an appointment where she may evaluate your case and legal options.